JonayMedina/meat/docs/Categories.md

 # Categories
-These endpoints will allow you to easily manage taxons.
-Base URI is /api/v1/taxons.
+These endpoints will allow you to easily manage taxonomies.
+Base URI is /api/v1/categories.

 ## Model